gravitum/meteor-popup-views/README.md

     $(event.target). trigger("popDown")
   }
 })
+`

-Bootstrap modals will be automatically removed from the DOM if they are closed and do not require popDown event or method to be called.
+Bootstrap modals will be automatically removed from the DOM if they are closed and do not require popDown event or method.